 Cruise the photo forums for a while and you’ll find that many film photographers wrinkle their noses at ISO 200 films.
 Those photographers do have a point: there’s less grain at ISO 100 and more low-light ability at ISO 400.
-But their claim that ISO 200 is a useless compromise just doesn’t hold up.
+But their claim that ISO 200 film is a useless compromise just doesn’t hold up.

 With ISO 200 film I’m simply ready to go in more situations.
 I almost always have film in one of my cameras.
 I’ll shoot a little today, a little tomorrow, and more a couple days after that.
 Who knows where I’ll be and what kind of light I’ll encounter?
 ISO 200 film bridges the gap.